particle-iot/docs/src/content/support/troubleshooting/common-questions.md

 ### Shields and Accessories

-For all hardware related questions in regards to all of our available shields, pinouts, and diagrams, and mini-tutorials feel free to visit our [Datasheets Section](/datasheets/photon-shields/#shield-shield) on these topics.
+For all hardware related questions in regards to all of our available shields, pinouts, and diagrams, and mini-tutorials feel free to visit our [Datasheets Section](/datasheets/) on these topics.
 This includes:

 - Shield Shield
 - Relay Shield
 - Programmer Shield
 - Internet Button
-- Photon Kit
+- Particle Dev (Electron, Photon, Core) Kit
 - Particle Maker Kit

 {{#if photon}}